bitdocs/bitdocs-code/CONTRIBUTING.md

 # Pull Request Guidelines

 We have some general guidelines we'd like you to follow when adding to or editing the site.
-If you think your pull request might be exempt from these rules, post it as an issue with the question tag.
+If you think your pull request might be exempt from these rules, post it as an issue with the question tag or shoot us an email.

 Guidelines: